Fmahlow/Auto-Tune/README.md

 # Automated Fine-Tuning of Diffusion Models for Learning Underrepresented Concepts from Web-Scraped Data

-This repository contains the scripts, data, and experimental outputs associated with the paper **"Automated Fine-Tuning of Diffusion Models for Learning Underrepresented Concepts from Web-Scraped Data"** (Submitted to IEEE Computer Graphics and Applications).
+This repository contains the scripts, data, and experimental outputs associated with the paper **"Automated Fine-Tuning of Diffusion Models for Learning Underrepresented Concepts from Web-Scraped Data"** (Submitted to Multimedia Tools and Applications).
 In this work, we present an automated pipeline to fine-tune diffusion-based models on culturally specific visual concepts that are typically underrepresented in mainstream datasets.

 > ⚠️ **Disclaimer:** This repository is **not organized with reproducibility as its main goal**.
 It serves as a **record of experiments** conducted during the project.
 We plan to refactor and release a cleaner, fully documented version of the codebase in the future.